melinteflxrin/ML-Sound-Gestures/README.md

 ---

 ## Description
-This project uses your microphone and machine learning to recognize sound gestures (like double claps or finger snaps) to pause or skip songs on Spotify.
+This project uses your microphone and machine learning to recognize sound gestures (like double claps) to pause or skip songs on Spotify.

 ## Features
 - Real-time audio gesture recognition